 Have you ever gotten a massage?
 One of those “oh wowww” massages that just loosens up all your tight muscles and makes you feel like a new person?
-Those are the best, aren’t they?
-Well if you are working out or running often, you probably have some tight muscles or imbalances that need to be massaged.
+If you are working out or running often, you probably have some tight muscles or imbalances that need to be massaged.
 And you can actually do it all by yourself with just a foam roller and these self-myofascial release tips.

 What is self-myofascial release?